Hi my name is Grace Jolliffe and I write all the Ballyyahoo stories and take all the nature photographs on you see here on the Ballyyahoo website.

 Sheba and Eppie are my two very special dogs.
-I got Sheba about two years ago from a wonderful place called Madra, here in Galway.
+I got Sheba about two years ago from a rescue kennel here in Galway.

-Madra is short for Mutts Anonymous Dog Rescue and Adoption and is a place for dogs to stay when they have been abandoned or lost, or when their owners can’t care for them any more.
+The kennel is where dogs often end up when they have been abandoned or lost, or when their owners can’t care for them any more.

 Sheba is eight years old and is a German Shepherd.

-She used to live with a family in Dublin and was very sad when they put her in Madras in Galway.
+She used to live with a family in Dublin and was very sad when they sent her away to the kennels.

 There is no way to explain to a dog why a family they have been with for eight years suddenly can’t keep her any more.